-As you know, we love to hike, whether it’s up Ben Nevis, around Yorkshire or Wales, we are always prepared to get lost on a little adventure and that’s why this is on our list of things to do in Ibiza.
-Ibiza has a dramatic coastline, lined with its beautiful shade of rough red rock.
-There are interesting walks all over the island, including around the towns and villages.
+As you know, we love to hike, whether it’s up Ben Nevis, around Yorkshire or Wales, we are always prepared to get lost on a bit of adventure, and that’s why this is on our list of things to do in Ibiza.
+Ibiza has a dramatic coastline with its beautiful shade of rough red rock.
+There are exciting walks all over the island, including around the towns and villages.

 We stayed in San Antonio Bay, which is known as the party town of Ibiza.
-Surprisingly, there is a beautiful esplanade that enables you to walk almost the entire way around the bay.
+Surprisingly, a beautiful esplanade enables you to walk almost the entire way around the bay.
 It’s a popular route for cyclists, runners and walkers alike.

-We recommend visiting Santa Eulària des Riu, which is located on the eastern side of the island.
-It’s lesser-known to tourists and it’s a good example of a local town where you can get a better feel for how the locals of Ibiza live.
-It has an interesting waterfront, plenty of cafes, bars and restaurants to feed and water you and a few points of interest, including the Pont Vell and Museu Etnogràfic d’Eivissa, which is a history museum of Ibiza.
+We recommend visiting Santa Eulària des Riu, located on the island’s eastern side.
+It’s lesser-known to tourists, and it’s an excellent example of a local town where you can get a better feel for how the locals of Ibiza live.
+It has an interesting waterfront, plenty of cafes, bars and restaurants to feed and water you and a few points of interest, including the Pont Vell and Museu Etnogràfic d’Eivissa, a history museum of Ibiza.
 Be aware, it’s only open from 10-2 and closed on Mondays!

 Check out this link for a load of walks around Ibiza.